 2. Face Toner

 An important ingredient in many skin care preparations, rosewater is likely to be already featured in your toners, lotions and creams.
-It’s soothing, anti-inflammatory properties make it ideal for dry skin.
+Its anti-inflammatory properties make it soothing for dry skin.
 In Morocco, it’s frequently mixed with argan oil for a homemade makeup remover.
-I add a tablespoon of rosewater to distilled H2O for a softening toner.
+I add a tablespoon of rosewater to one cup of distilled H2O for a softening toner.
 As with any new skin care treatment, be sure to do a patch test before you start using it on regular basis.

 3. Hair Rinse